thomasantonakis/RepData_PeerAssessment2/report.md

 The file is now downloaded to a local folder.
 We now will unzip it and load it into a dataset in the R environment.

+*Loading the whole dataset in R, caused knitr to stop its executionand not showing anything from this point down in the report.
+The loading was done in R studio , some exploration was performed and below we will only load / read the variables that seem to be related with the questions of the assignment.*

 ```r
 # "Unzip file" to a variable